 This document reviews devices and technologies currently available for consumers and patients.
 The options presented within this document do not include surgically implantable devices (e.g., cochlear implants, middle ear implants, etc.).
-As of now, OTC devices do not exist, and therefore their form, function, cost, performance characteristics, and impact on audiology practices are speculative.

-Hearing Aid
+Hearing Aids

-FDA regulations define a hearing aid as "any wearable instrument or device designed for, offered for the purpose of, or represented as aiding persons with or compensating for, impaired hearing" (21 CFR 801.420).
-Hearing aids are regulated by the FDA as Class I or Class II medical devices and are only available from licensed providers.
-Hearing aids may be recommended for individuals with mild-to-profound hearing loss and can be customized by the provider.
+FDA regulations define a hearing aid, whether prescription or OTC, as "any wearable instrument or device designed for, offered for the purpose of, or represented as aiding persons with or compensating for, impaired hearing" (21 CFR 801.420).